aymericbeaumet/metalsmith-clean-css/README.md

 This option defines which files are concerned by the minification.
 This string is directly passed to [minimatch](https://github.com/isaacs/minimatch).
-Each file matching the pattern will be minified using [Clean-css](https://github.com/jakubpawlowicz/clean-css).
+Each file matching the pattern will be minified in place using [Clean-css](https://github.com/jakubpawlowicz/clean-css).

 #### cleanCSS